 Cantor’s Sunday night Chase & Sanborn Hour took monthly honors for NBC when he returned to the network in October and November.
 But his personal streak of 14 months as Number One whenever he appeared ended with his jump to CBS in February and NBC’s Rudy Vallee overtook Cantor to win first place for the month by a scant half of one rating point.
 Cantor came back to win March which turned out to be the last time he would ever register a month’s Number One show.
 Ironically, his last monthly win was the first in CBS history and snapped NBC’s string at 26 consecutive months of first place shows that dated back to September, 1932.

 Rounding out the monthly winners, Maxwell House Showboat won September, December and January.
 Jack Benny’s new Sunday show developed an audience and finished first in April and May giving Blue its first monthly wins.
 The season’s surprise was Major Bowes’ Original Amateur Hour, which generated an uncommonly high first place rating in June, of 40.1.
-(See Major Bowes' Original Money Machine on this site.)
+(See Major Bowes' Original Money Machine.)

 The 1935-36 Season confirmed Chase & Sanborn’s decision to fill its 8:00 Sunday hour on NBC with Major Bowes’ Original Amateur Hour .
 The program was the first to become Number One in all ten months of the season.
 Nobody came close.
 The only question was how long Bowes could continue his unprecedented streak of first place finishes.